Skip to main content

 When your next paycheck arrives, allocate your money according to your budget.
 It may take some time to adjust, but sticking with it will become easier as you become accustomed to your new routine.
 After the first month, review your spending to see if any adjustments are necessary.
 For example, if you didn’t allocate enough for groceries but have extra funds in another category, make the necessary changes.

-A well-followed budget helps you avoid living paycheck to paycheck.
+A well-followed budget helps you avoid living paycheck to paycheck in the long run.
 By saving for emergencies, such as job loss or unexpected medical expenses, you ensure you’re prepared for the future.

 Bad Payday Routines

 While the idea doesn’t sound bad, payday loans are predatory.
-The fees to pay back the loan are extremely high with an average APR (annual percentage rate) of 400%.
-When the time comes to pay back the loan, the payday lender either cashes the check you wrote them or pulls the money directly from your bank account.
+The fees to pay back the loan are extremely high with an average interest rate of 400%.
+When the time comes to pay back the loan, the payday lender either cashes the check you wrote them in advance or pulls the money directly from your bank account.
 Because the interest is so high, this often leaves you without enough money to pay your other bills.
 The solution?
 Getting another payday loan.
 You end up taking out another payday loan to pay for your other expenses.
 This leads to a cycle of taking out payday loans that is difficult to escape from.
 It makes it really tough to create a payday routine because the debt keeps piling in.

 Payday loans are illegal in some states because they are harmful, but they are still legal in Missouri.
 Fortunately, Alltru offers alternatives to payday loans.
 Small businesses in St. Louis can partner with us to offer their employees access to our Salary Advance Loan.
 This loan gives employees access to small dollar loans at an affordable rate.
 Plus, they can start building credit and savings for future emergencies.
 These loans come with flexible terms and no extra fees, unlike a payday loan.